Kernix13/pre-code-formatter/README.md

 # Pre and Code tag formatter

-A JavaScript program to output different languages with `code.color` classes for syntax highlighting.
+A JavaScript program to output different languages with `code.color` (or `span.color`, haven't decided yet) classes for syntax highlighting.
 This is a manual process, as opposed to using PrismJS.

 If you would like to see an example, check my [Pre tag formatter in CodePen](https://codepen.io/jim-kernicky/pen/KKQebjW).